 Location can be a limiting factor

-There aren’t many negatives to doing self-perform, but location can play an important role when it comes to cost.
+There aren’t many negatives to doing self perform construction, but location can play an important role when it comes to cost.
 Depending on the location of the project, you may need to consider using subcontractors.
 The travel time and cost for your self-perform teams alone may have a significant impact on your profit performance in the long run.

-Depending on the systems you have in place to manage resources, adding your self-perform team can add to the complexity of the planning process.
-Managing project resources requires weekly, sometimes monthly updates, whereas self-performing contractors are dealing with labor requests on a daily basis.
+Depending on the systems you have in place to manage resources, adding in your self perform team can add to the complexity of the planning process.
+Managing project resources normally requires weekly, sometimes monthly updates, whereas self-performing general contractors deal with labor requests on a daily basis.

-Keeping your self-perform team informed of schedule updates on a daily basis can also be tedious if there aren’t efficient communication channels in place.
-For more information about resource management, check out our ultimate guide.
+Keeping your self-perform team informed of schedule updates on a daily basis can be tedious if there aren’t efficient communication channels in place.
+For more information about resource management, check out our ultimate guide on resource management.

-Construction resource management tools, like Bridgit Bench, can help to consolidate project and field operations and streamline labor requests and project assignments for your self-perform teams.
-You’re also provided with a holistic view of your entire workforce strategy.
-Superintendents can make requests right from jobsite with the Bridgit Bench mobile app, and specify the required skills and experience.
-From there, Bridgit Bench will filter your self-perform team and let you know who the best fit is.
+Construction resource management tools, like Bridgit Bench, can help to consolidate project and field operations while streamlining labor requests and project assignments for your self-perform construction teams.
+Gain access to a holistic view of your entire workforce strategy.
+Superintendents can make requests right from the job site with the Bridgit Bench mobile app, specifying any required skills and experience.
+From there, Bridgit Bench will filter your team and let you know who the best fit is.